Police Service Transformation: Research Onion

 The epistemological and ontological paradigms are the foundations on which research endeavours are based.
 They play an essential role in research since “they shape the approach to theory and method” (Marsh & Furlong 2002, p.
 17).
 Epistemology is a theory of knowledge that mirrors the researcher’s view of what he/she can discern about the world (Marsh & Furlong 2002, p.
 19).
 There are two distinctions that can be deduced with respected to epistemology.
 First, it is feasible to gain knowledge regarding the unmediated world devoid of interferences.
 Second, observation is not objective but constantly influenced by the social constructions of reality (Schmidt 1994).

 On the other hand, ontology is the theory of being.
 It addresses the question of how the world is constructed (Marsh & Furlong 2002, p.
 18).
 Two fundamental distinctions can be made here.
-First, there is a real world that is free from our knowledge and that life is built upon these foundations (foundationalism).
+First, there is a real world that is free from our knowledge, and that life is built upon these foundations (foundationalism).
 Second, there is no real world but the world is discursively and socially constructed and therefore reliant on a particular culture (Hay 2002, p.
 61).

-For instance, positivism assumes foundationalists ontology and a resultant epistemology.
+For instance, positivism assumes foundationalist ontology and a resultant epistemology.
 It emerged from the empiricist practice of natural science and views social science as competent of the same potential that is manifested in natural science.
 Thus, it is feasible to examine everything that occurs and comprehend it as devoid of any mediation thus denying any reality/appearance dichotomy.
 It can thus be used in natural science research to create hypothesis that can be tested via direct observation (objectivity).
 Positivity typically employs quantitative techniques since they are objective and the outcomes can be generalized and replicated (Marsh & Furlong 2002, p.
 19).
 In essence they search for explanation of behaviour and not for the meaning.
 This study will be based on an objective reality since quantitative methods will be used to generalize the outcomes.

 Quantitative techniques are typically used by positivists to generate outcomes in numbers which are later on analyzed for accurate results.
 Since this study used a closed-ended questionnaire to gather data from participants, utilizing a positivistic paradigm is deemed appropriate because it lends credence to objectivity thereby minimizing bias in research endeavours.
 Consequently, this research will employ a quantitative approach since the data collected is quantifiable and thus can be generalized.
 The rationale for this choice is to produce direct and precise causations that are indisputable.
 What’s more, the main advantage of using the quantitative approach is that the data is typically easy to replicate and easy to generalize (Hansen et al. 1998, p.
 95).